 Jude 9 Michael contended with Satan for the body of Moses.

 If Moses (as spirit) had already gone to Heaven, why this conflict over possession of the his corpse?
 Answer: Because the Son of God wanted to resurrect Moses, and to take him to Heaven.
 Satan wanted Moses to stay dead.
 At this point in time, no person had ever been resurrected.

 Romans 5:14 “. . . death reigned from Adam to Moses.”

 Something involving the reign of death - changed with Moses.

 Some object to this belief because Jesus had not yet died on the cross.
 The penalty for sins had not yet been paid.
-Yes - but it would be paid.
-God’s promise is sure.
-To God, who sees the future, it was as if the payment had already been made.
+True.
+But to God, who sees the future, it was as if the payment had already been made.

-In all fairness - I need to tell you that some folks believe Moses was not raised from the dead.
+Some believe that Moses was not raised from the dead.
 They say that the LORD (or Joshua) just buried Moses in a hidden place (Deut.
-34:5-6) so that the Children of Israel would not turn his burial place into a Shrine.
-My problem with this scenario, is that it means nothing changed concerning the reign of death, at the death of Moses.
-Death still reigned.
-Every person who had ever died, up to that time - stayed dead.
-And why would Michael need to contend with Satan, for the body of Moses?
-What would Satan want with a corpse?
+34:5-6) so that the Children of Israel would not turn his burial place into a Shrine and worship the dead.
+Maybe.
+What changed then, concerning the reign of death, at Moses?
+Every person who had died up to Moses - stayed dead.

 Fourteen hundred years later, on the Mount of Transfiguration, Moses appeared with Elijah, talking with Christ.
 The account is in Matthew Cpt 17, and Mark Cpt 9.